Coiot/cbr-main/src/albums/g1/chapter8.md

   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee06.jpg
   narration: "<p>Wenshan, the final city of the long-suffering Shu Han, is down into the red... however, Rouran still haven't brought any melee units to the front lines.
 It's not for lack of supply— the Nirun-Huaishao corridor shows a whole line of them— but, for some reason, Yujiulu Mugulu has decided to keep them close to his chest.
 C'mon, man... we can all tell that you want to eliminate Shu Han.
 Just be honest about it and start knocking heads.</p>"
 - scene_number: 07
-  scene_title: "They Said "Come to Brazil"...
+  scene_title: "They Said “Come to Brazil”...
 So We Did"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee07.jpg
   narration: "<p>The Omagua have a good track record when it comes to war against Brazil; for proof of that, just look at Salvador and São Paulo, both of which are now flying the Omagua eel banner.
 However, it seems like Payoreva wants to make this track record even better, as he's just declared a resumption of hostilities against the Brazilians!
 Based on the arrangement of the Omagua forces, it looks like they're bearing down on Lula's capital in Brasília; however, knowing the AI's attention span, I wouldn't be surprised if part of the Omagua army peeled off to harass Rio de Janeiro instead.</p>"
 - scene_number: 08